Customizing the behavior of cached fields

 function checks whether the maxLength

-field is queried.
-If it is, the function returns only the first maxLength
+field.
+If it was provided, the function returns only the first maxLength

 characters of the person's name.
 Otherwise, the person's full name is returned.